ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

   "exec": "npx ts-node ./src/index.ts"
 }
 ```

-6. Add this script to `package.json` instead of "test", which is added when the project is created:
+6. Add this script to `package.json` instead of "test", which is included when the project is created.

 ```json
 "start:dev": "npx nodemon"
 ```

-7. Create `src` folder in the project root and `index.ts` file in this folder.
+7. Create a `src` folder in the project root and an `index.ts` file in this folder.
 8. Next, the following code should be added:

 ```ts
 async function main() {
   console.log("Hello, TON!");